 Many people ask, “What are the books of the bible?” or “How many books are there in the Bible?
-That can be a difficult question to answer directly because the different books are recognized and accepted by different churches.
+That can be a difficult question to answer directly because different churches recognize and accept the different books.

 In fact, the books are listed differently in Judaism, Catholic, Protestant, Greek Orthodox, Slavonic Orthodox, Georgian, Armenian Apostolic, Syriac, and Ethiopian churches.
 However, there is substantial overlap in the list of books in the bible across the various religions.

 The Eastern Orthodox, Oriental Orthodox, and Eastern Catholic churches have minor differences in their lists of the accepted books of the bible.

 In truth, nobody knows exactly who wrote the bible.
 Many people agree that it does not have a single author.
 In addition, most people agree that its writing and compilation took place over the course of centuries and had many different authors.
 Some believe it was written over as long as fifteen hundred years.
 However, certain sections were believed to be written by specific persons, such as these apostles.